Get News & Updates Directly To Your Inbox

-Thought: I am curious and want to know how this particular food affects my blood sugar 2 hours after eating.
-Testing my blood sugar and writing down what I ate will help me evaluate how this meal impacted my blood sugar.
+Thought: I’m curious and want to know the way a particular food affects my blood sugar two hours after eating.
+Writing down what I eat and testing my blood tells me know how a meal impacts my blood sugar.

-Result: Based on testing my blood sugar testing 2 hours after lunch, I learned that my body can tolerate only 60 grams of carbohydrates.
-When I consumed 75 grams of carbohydrates, my blood sugar reading 2 hours after eating was 200 which is too high.
+Discovery: Testing my blood sugar two hours after lunch, I learned my body can tolerate only 60 grams of carbohydrates.
+When I consumed 75 grams of carbohydrates, my blood sugar reading was too high.
 Now I know why I feel tired and unproductive when I have a bigger lunch.

-A Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association
+Blue Cross and Blue Shield of Oklahoma, a Division of Health Care Service Corporation, a Mutual Legal Reserve Company, an Independent Licensee of the Blue Cross and Blue Shield Association

 Telligent is an operating division of Verint Americas, Inc., an independent company that provides and hosts an online community platform for blogging and access to social media for Blue Cross and Blue Shield of Oklahoma.

 File is in portable document format (PDF).
 To view this file, you may need to install a PDF reader program.
 Most PDF readers are a free download.
 One option is Adobe® Reader® which has a built-in screen reader.
-Other Adobe accessibility tools and information can be downloaded at http://access.adobe.com.
+Other Adobe accessibility tools and information can be downloaded at https://access.adobe.com.

 Powered by Telligent